Wolfson College, Oxford: Library

 The college library, which occupies both floors of one wing of the college's main building, is open to members of the college.
 The main library is on the first floor, approachable from the side of the dining hall and the lodge, and two other collections, called the Floersheimer Room and the Hornik Memorial Room are on the ground floor.
 A mezzanine floor in the main library has books as well as carrels for individual use by graduate students of the college.
 The library has an extensive collection of books and journals.

 Common room and hall

 The college has one common room for fellows and graduate students.
-The common room has two floors: the upper common room, with an attached terrace overlooking the punting harbour, which has a bar and a coffee counter, and the lower common room, which has magazines and newspapers.
+The common room has two floors: the upper common room, with an attached terrace overlooking the punting harbour, which has a coffee counter, and the lower common room, which has magazines and newspapers.
 The college's hall is one of the few in the university to have a common table.
 The 'Haldane Room', a hall adjacent to the dining hall proper, is where formal meals, especially the convocation lunch, are held.